next-alejandropizarro/NEXT-WORKSHOP-GCPTRIBE/images-drawer-react/README.md

 Dynamic gallery images with smart labels.

 ## How to run it

-Running `npm start` for launch application on localhost:3000.
 Provide configuration on firebase/index.js and launch `gcloud app deploy` to deploy application on Google App Engine Standard.

+## Development
+You must create react application with `npx create-react-app your-app` command in other directory and copy the files within images-drawer-react on your-app folder replacing all.
+After you can launch `npm start` for launch application on local.

 ## Changelog